 After having arrived at the decision of accepting or rejecting the received application the NCLT shall convey its decision via an order to the operational creditor and corporate debtor if it accepts the received application and to the operational creditor only if it rejects the submitted application.

-A crucial fact to be kept in purview is that the Code has prescribed the time line of one hundred and eighty days within which the entire process of corporate insolvency resolution process needs to be completed.
-The appointed resolution professional shall make his best endeavors to complete the entire process within the prescribed time line of one hundred and eighty days.
-Even after making the best efforts to complete the process within due time if the process remains uncompleted the in such state the resolution professional may approach the NCLT for seeking extension in time frame to complete the ongoing process.
+A crucial fact to be kept in purview is that the Code has prescribed the timeline of one hundred and eighty days within which the entire process of corporate insolvency resolution process needs to be completed.
+The appointed resolution professional shall make his best endeavors to complete the entire process within the prescribed timeline of one hundred and eighty days.
+Even after making the best efforts to complete the process within due time if the process remains uncompleted in such a state the resolution professional may approach the NCLT for seeking an extension in a time frame to complete the ongoing process.
 The maximum extension that may be granted by the NCLT for completing the ongoing process is ninety days.
-It is important to note that the extension in time frame shall be granted only once by the NCLT.
+It is important to note that the extension in the time frame shall be granted only once by the NCLT.

 Thus the major step in the direction of debt recovery by the operational creditors is to initiate the corporate insolvency resolution process against the defaulting corporate debtor.
 If due to any reasons the process of corporate insolvency resolution process does not yield the desired results then the operational creditors may take the next recourse of initiating the liquidation process against the defaulting corporate debtor.

 The resolution professional as appointed during the course of the corporate insolvency resolution process may with the approval of the committee of creditors request the NCLT to liquidate the defaulting corporate debtor.
-On receipt of the aforesaid request from the resolution professional the NCLT shall after requisite review pass the order for liquidation of the defaulting corporate debtor.
+On receipt of the aforesaid request from the resolution professional, the NCLT shall after requisite review passes the order for liquidation of the defaulting corporate debtor.

 The liquidator apart from managing and looking after the business of the defaulting corporate debtor shall form a liquidation estate comprising of the assets of the corporate debtor.
 The liquidator during the course of forming the liquidation estate shall stand in the position of fiduciary in relation to the liquidation estate thereby keeping the interest of the creditors in safe and secure.